Lightning-Universe/lightning-flash/docs/source/general/optimization.rst

 Setting a Learning Rate Scheduler
 =================================

-Each task has an inbuilt method :func:`~flash.core.model.Task.available_lr_schedulers` which will list all the learning rate schedulers registered with Flash.
+Each task has a built-in method :func:`~flash.core.model.Task.available_lr_schedulers` which will list all the learning rate schedulers registered with Flash.

     >>> from flash.core.classification import ClassificationTask